-South Sudan is a country in East-Central Africa; situated south of Sudan, north of Uganda and Kenya, and west of Ethiopia.
-It has a total area of 644,329 sq. km. and an estimated population of around 11.6 million.
+South Sudan is a country in East-Central Africa, situated south of Sudan, north of Uganda and Kenya, and west of Ethiopia.
+It has a total area of 644,329 sq. km. and an estimated population of around 12 million.
 With its capital in Juba, South Sudan attained independence in July 2011 following a referendum held in January 2011.
-Being an oil-dependent economy, South Sudan had an estimated GDP of US\$11.9 billion (or HK\$92.2 billion) in 2014.1
+It is an oil-dependent economy and had an estimated GDP of US\$23.7 billion (or HK\$183.6 billion) in 2015.